-- Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements and consider limitations on the precision of the data (e.g., number of trials, cost, risk, time), and refine the design accordingly. - LS1.A: Structure and Function Feedback mechanisms maintain a living system's internal conditions within certain limits and mediate behaviors, allowing it to remain alive and functional even as external conditions change within some range.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Planning and Conducting Structure and Function Stability and Change Investigations • Feedback mechanisms maintain a • Feedback (negative or positive) • Plan and conduct an investigation living system's internal conditions can stabilize or destabilize a individually and collaboratively within certain limits and mediate system. to produce data to serve as the behaviors, allowing it to remain basis for evidence. alive and functional even as external conditions change within some range.
 Outside that range (e.g., at too high or too low external temperature, with too little food or water available) the organism cannot survive.